tloriato/tloriato.github.io/_posts/2025-01-18-the-zcash-bullish-tesis.md

 // TODO: Add picture of DEXes growth

-These DEXes, however, are, for their large majority, exclusive and confined within their own blockchains, forbidding users to transact assets cross-chains.
-There are several projects leading the change towards that, and one of them is the Maya Protocol, which allows their users to perform native swaps across any integrated chains in a permissionless, on-chain, noncustodial, and secure way.
-Maya currently performs around 671,020 yearly swaps, with just shy of U$750 million in volume and over U$30 million in total value locked for instant liquidity purposes.
+These DEXes, however, are, for their large majority, exclusive and confined within their blockchains, forbidding users to transact assets cross-chains.
+Several projects are leading the change towards that, and one of them is the Maya Protocol, which allows their users to perform native swaps across any integrated chains in a permissionless, on-chain, noncustodial, and secure way.
+Maya currently performs around 671,020 yearly swaps, shy of U$750 million in volume and over U$30 million in total value locked for instant liquidity.

 Maya is set to integrate Zcash within its protocol during the first half of 2025 and has been working with the Zashi team at ECC to have the native swaps integrated into the mobile wallet by launch.
 This integration will allow easy Zcash access from users of over nine chains, including Bitcoin and Ethereum, from over 5,000 different assets.
 Equally, this allows Zcash holders access to decentralized finance, like RWAs or stablecoins, from other chains while the ecosystem within Zcash evolves.

 #### Zcash's Mission
 Despite eight years of setbacks and challenges, Zcash and its community remain unyielding, forging the next generation of financial tools to help people everywhere live, transact, and safeguard their wealth in true freedom.
-They are building a world in which our grandchildren will never be forced to flee their homelands in desperation nor see their political views or personal identities cast into the public domain, denying them the fundamental rights they deserve.
+They are building a world where our grandchildren will never be forced to flee their homelands in desperation nor see their political views or personal identities cast into the public domain, denying them the fundamental rights they deserve.
 Never before have so many ground-breaking projects converged on a single mission, and this renewed momentum will catapult Zcash forward, allowing its principles of freedom to reach those who need it most: all of us.

 --------------------